 Okay, so let’s get into the meat of this post – the climb!
 Here are a few basic facts about the mountain that you should know before you start:

-- Number of Stairs – Okay, so I couldn’t find an exact stat on this, but there are A LOT of very steep stairs.
+- Number of Stairs – Okay, so I couldn’t find an exact stat on this, but there are A LOT of very steep stone steps.
 Much harder than scaling a mountain, in my opinion.

 - Duration – I would give yourself ~3 full hours to climb and descend the mountain.